 What makes a user-friendly website?

-The user-friendliness of a homepage makes up one of the main components of software ergonomics.
+The user-friendliness of a website is one of the main components of software ergonomics.
 Also known as usability engineering, this discipline refers to the ease with which users are able to access and navigate a given web presence, be it desktop, mobile or tablet.
 An easily understandable and quick-to-operate website is what counts the most when it comes to user-friendliness.
 Adhering to the conventional design norms and making sure to stay up to date on technical requirements are two central principles that should never be overlooked.
 Here are the characteristics to consider when developing a user-friendly website.

 A website’s accessibility plays a significant role in user-friendliness.
 An accessible web presence is characterized by its ability to be used by anyone, regardless of physical, cognitive, technical, language, or other constraints.